Motorway (brand): History

+In 2025, Motorway underwent a major rebrand, increasing its emphasis on how the B2C used car sale model it used was easier for the consumer than other used car sale techniques.
+In much of the marketing material it used in the rollout of this new branding, it frequently used "effortless" or similar terms to define the ease of selling cars through its platform.
+This aligned with industry reports that suggested consumers often had poor experiences when selling cars via traditional sale methods.
+Le Capital announced a partnership with Motorway in October 2025 to held streamline the funding process for dealerships that use the Motorway platform to purchase cars.
+Motorway renewed its sponsorship of TNT Sports in 2025, with idents starring ex-footballer and commentator Ally McCoist.

+In January 2026, Car Dealer Magazine reported on Motorway’s filed 2024 accounts and 2025 outlook.
+The company reported revenues of £66.4m in 2024 and projected revenues of £78m for 2025, an 18% increase, alongside a reduction in operating losses.
+Motorway stated it expected to reach profitability in 2026.
+The company also surpassed two major milestones, selling half a million cars on its platform while also receiving 100,000 excellent-rated reviews on TrustPilot.
+It also launched an AI profiling tool in April 2026.
+The company partnered with bereavement experts Empathy in 2026, which allowed the company to simplify vehicle sales from deceased estates.
+As part of this solution, it would assist sellers with understanding required paperwork in selling a vehicle from an estate.

 Research

 In January 2018, Motorway released a report on diesel prices, showing the value of diesel vehicles had declined by 5% in 2017, compared to a 10% price increase in petrol car prices.
 Some diesel cars fell in value by 26.3%.
 The figures were linked with taxes on diesel vehicles, introduced that year by the UK government.
 A new study in 2019 found that used diesel cars had declined in value by 10.3% over the last two years.

 The company also launched a major investigation into the “price chipping” practices used by second-hand car dealers and online car buyers.
 The research showed that the price consumers were offered online was higher than the amount they actually received, with the average drop across all companies surveyed being 6%.
 Cars valued under £5,000 could be “chipped down” by as much as 11%.